Team302Fall/Team302Fall/DesignIdeation/DesignSubpage.md

 ![](micro_greenhouse.jpg)

-*A micro greenhouse blueprint for the conservation sector moisture sensor with a humidity sensor that has a motor that is powered by rechargeable battery with a plant aesthetic that rotates.*
+Morphological generated prompt: *A micro greenhouse blueprint for the conservation sector moisture sensor with a humidity sensor that has a motor that is powered by rechargeable battery with a plant aesthetic that rotates.*

 The moisture sensor would track soil moisture levels to ensure the plants inside gets enough water, while the humidity sensor would monitor the air moisture to keep the environment optimal for plant growth.
 Data from these sensors could trigger alerts or automatic adjustments like turning on a small fan or adding water.
 The micro greenhouse could also have a small display or interface to show real-time data on moisture and humidity levels.